jeppeml/power-price-monitor/README.md

    ```

 2. **Install Required Libraries**
-   Open PlatformIO and make sure following libraries are installed (they should already be in the ini file):
+   Open PlatformIO and make sure following libraries are installed (they should already be in the ini file for Platform.io):
    - FastLED
    - ArduinoJson
    - ESP32mDNS